Solirs/Isobox/README.md

 You can read a [quick guide on how to use Isobox](https://github.com/Solirs/Isobox/blob/main/USEGUIDE.md) i wrote to know how to use it.

+#### Option 1: pip
+Only option until i start making distro packages.
+Firstly clone the repo and cd into the repo's root.
+Then run.
+`pip install .`.
+As root.
+If you uninstall after having installed this way you may want to run.
+`isobox purge`
+To delete all isobox related data.

 ### Disclaimer:
   Isobox exposes a lot of stuff to its chroot jails, including devices.